SyncraDAO/psp-tokenlist/README.md

 This guide outlines how to add your token information to the repository using the GitHub web interface.
 Follow these steps to ensure your submission is organized correctly and processed efficiently.

-**Step 1:** Navigate to the Repository
-Go to the main page of the GitHub repository.
+**Step 1:** Go to the main page of the GitHub repository.

-**Step 2:** Go to the Tokens Directory
-Navigate to the tokens `/tokens/psp22/` directory within the repository.
+**Step 2:** Navigate to the tokens `/tokens/psp22/` directory within the repository.
 This directory is specifically for PSP22 tokens.

-**Step 3:** Create a New Directory for Your Token
+**Step 3:** Create a new directory for your token.

 - Click the `Add file` button and select Create new file.
 - In the path field `ascan-tokenlists/tokens/psp22
-/`, type `[contract-address]/` with the actual contract address of your token.
+/`, type `[contract-address]/` with the actual contract address of your token on Aleph Zero Mainnet network.
 This automatically creates a new directory for your token under the psp22 subdirectory.

 **Step 4:** Add the `info.json` file content

 With the directory path set, name the new file `info.json`.

 Paste the JSON structure into the content area.
 Here is an example template you should follow: